Ok, THIS is where having an automatic vram buffer system that does updates during NMI really starts to become useful.

 So, I don’t want to do too many PPU updates in 1 frame, that’s why I break it up into 4 frames of updates.

 Level design in Tiled.

-There are now 2 collision maps of 240.
+There are now 2 collision maps of 16×15 metatiles (240 bytes each).
 Every time you cross into another room, it loads the next collision map just off the screen to the right.
 We could have read directly from the ROM for collisions, but the advantage of having it in RAM means it is destructable / modifiable.
-Like when Mario breaks a block, or when Zelda pushes a block to the side.
+Like when Mario breaks a block, or when Link (Zelda) pushes a block to the side.

 I’m still making the rooms 1 room at a time (see the previous metatile page).
 The Tiled .csv files are processed with a py script into a c array.
 I import those to the code, and added an array of pointers to these arrays.

 Note, if you expand this, you need to also change the max scroll constant.

 I decided that 1 pixel per frame seemed a bit slow, so I modified all the movement and collision code to handle variable speeds bigger than 1 pixel, and also collision ejection bigger than 1 pixel.
 It seems to work ok now, but I didn’t test speeds over 2 pixels per frame.